m-h-mridul/chatapp/README.md

 # Features:

-User cannot messages to other and they commuicate each on live.
+User can messages to other and they commuicate each on live.

 User also see which user ar online or not.